$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Method

-\textbf{Propagation on Geometry Completion.} Depth information is used to generate the 3D voxels on geometry in CSSC.
-There are two key challenges inherent: occupied probability estimation for each voxel and lens distortion during geometric transformations.
-Exist SSC models, such as VoxFormer~(\cite{li2023voxformer}), solves the lens distortion by projecting the depth information into a 3D point cloud, and then generating the binary voxel grid map $\mathbf{M}_b \in \{0,1\}^{U\times V \times D}$, where each voxel is marked as 1 if occupied by at least one point.
+\textbf{Propagation on Geometry Completion (PGC).} Depth information is used to generate the 3D voxels on geometry in OCC.
+There are two key challenges: lens distortion during geometric transformations and occupied probability estimation for each voxel.
+Lens distortion is a deviation from the ideal image formation by a lens, resulting in a distorted image~\cite{zhang2000flexible}.
+Existing OCC models, such as VoxFormer~\cite{li2023voxformer}, solve the lens distortion by projecting depth into a 3D point cloud, and then generating the binary voxel grid map $\mathbf{M}_b \in \{0,1\}^{U\times V \times D}$, where each voxel is marked as 1 if occupied by at least one point.
 However, they ignore the uncertainty of depth.
-Here we propagate the depth uncertainty into the geometry of CSSC by solving the above two challenges.
+Here we propagate the depth uncertainty into the geometry of OCC to solve the above two challenges.